Neuroszima/python_course_materials_with_Travis/README.md

 # python_course_materials_with_Travis [![Build Status](https://travis-ci.org/Neuroszima/python_course_materials_with_Travis.png?branch=master)](https://travis-ci.org/Neuroszima/python_course_materials_with_Travis)

-A materials for basic courses in Python, a summary of all you need to know about the language, as well a summary of what i have learned from various  basics, as well some concepts consists for now of 8 basic modules, which will be filled with content (5/8 filled for now):
+A materials for basic courses in Python, a summary of all you need to know about the language, as well a summary of what i have learned from various  basics, as well some concepts consists for now of 8 basic modules, which will be filled with content (6/8 filled/partially-filled for now):

 ## basics:
   how to write simple scripts and use a few builtins functions, as well as basic program flow operations (if-else statement, for loop)